HPV DNA Testing for Cervical Cancer Screening

 General recommendations for cervical cancer screening:

-- Ages 21-29 years—Pap smear every 3 years without HPV testing
+- Women ages 21-29 years—Pap smear every 3 years without HPV testing

-- Ages 30-65 years—Pap smear and HPV testing every 5 years or Pap smear alone every 3 years
+- Women ages 30-65 years—Pap smear and HPV testing every 5 years or Pap smear alone every 3 years

 Each woman has individual circumstances and risk factors.
 Talk to your doctor about how often you should be screened for cervical cancer.